-The operations of TC Media Books are, for the most part, divided into three segments which serve the three main school markets: the school market in Canada outside of Québec; the school market in Québec; and the higher education market mainly in Québec.
-In addition, we have a segment specialized in the production of professional development materials for the benefit of teachers and other professionals of the education market.
-We are among the leading publishers in the French school market in Canada outside of Québec, the French immersion market in Canada and in the French higher education publishing market in Canada, and we are a leading publisher in the French school market in Québec.
+The operations of TC Media Books are, for the most part, divided into three segments which serve three main school markets: the school market in Canada outside of Québec; the school market in Québec and the higher education market mainly in Québec.
+In addition, we have a segment specialized in the production of professional development materials for the benefit of teachers and other professionals of the education markets.
+We are among the leading publishers in the French school market in Canada, the French immersion market outside of Québec and in the French higher education publishing market in Canada.